Lipen/bdd-rs/docs/guide/chapters/part1_foundations/03_bdd_definition.typ

 = BDD Definition and Structure <ch-bdd-definition>

-In the previous chapter, we saw that Boolean functions can be represented in many ways, each with different trade-offs.
+In the previous chapter, we saw that Boolean functions can be represented in many ways.
 Shannon expansion gives us a recursive decomposition, but naively applying it yields exponential-size decision trees.

-The breakthrough insight of BDDs is that we can share structure across the tree, transforming it into a compact directed acyclic graph (DAG).
+The breakthrough insight of BDDs is simple yet profound: *share identical substructures*.
+By merging duplicate subtrees, we transform an exponential tree into a compact directed acyclic graph (DAG).

 == From Decision Trees to Decision Diagrams

-Let us begin by tracing the evolution from decision trees to BDDs.
+Let's trace the evolution from trees to diagrams.
-Understanding this progression clarifies why each property of BDDs exists.
+This progression reveals why BDDs have the properties they do.

 === Decision Trees